-Definition
+A. Definition

 Obesity is defined as excessive fat accumulation which presents a risk to health.
 In adults, obesity is assessed from the body mass index (BMI), which is calculated based on the person's weight (in kilograms) divided by the square of his / her height (in metres).
-Based on previous studies which have demonstrated an increased risk for cardiovascular events, the adult BMI cut-offs for those above 18 years who are overweight is 25.0 kg/m2, and for obesity, 30 kg/m2.
+Based on previous studies which have demonstrated an increased risk for cardiovascular events, the adult BMI cut-offs for those above 18 years who are overweight is 25.0 kg/m2, and for obesity, 30 kg/m2 (Cole et al, 2000)5.

-However, in normal children, the BMI increases after birth, decreases around two years, and increases again between the ages of five and eight years.
+Clinical assessment of obese children and adolescents should also include determination of the BMI percentile (for age and sex).
+However, in normal children, the BMI increases after birth, decreases around 2 years, and increases again between the ages of 5 and 8 years.
 Since the BMI changes with age during childhood and adolescence, single BMI cut-offs cannot be used.
-In the past, surrogate measures of childhood adiposity include skin-fold thickness and percentage of ideal weight for height.
-More recently, it is now accepted that the clinical assessment of obese children and adolescents should be based on determination of the BMI percentiles (for age and sex).
-Many countries are adopting gender-specific BMI charts for their paediatric populations, and overweight is defined as a BMI between the 85th to 94th percentiles, while obesity is defined as a BMI at or more than the 95th percentile for age.
+In the past, surrogate measures of childhood adiposity include skinfold thickness and percentage of ideal weight for height.
+More recently, many countries are now adopting gender-specific BMI charts for their paediatric populations, and overweight is defined as a BMI between the 85th to 94th percentiles, while obesity is defined as a BMI at or more than the 95th percentile for age (Speiser et al, 2005)6.

-Exclusion of pathological causes for obesity
+B. Exclusion of pathological causes for obesity

 While common exogenous obesity is very common, it is important to first exclude any pathological cause for obesity.
 Exogenous obesity is usually associated with increased linear growth, and these individuals are generally taller than their agematched peers, with an advanced bone age.
-Conversely, most pathological causes of obesity are short with a suboptimal height velocity (< 4 cm/year), and would include genetic syndromes (Prader Willi syndrome) and endocrine disorders such as hypothyroidism, growth hormone deficiency, hypopituitarism and Cushing syndrome.
+Conversely, most children with pathological obesity are short with a suboptimal height velocity (< 4 cm/year) and include genetic syndromes (Prader Willi syndrome) and endocrine disorders such as hypothyroidism, growth hormone deficiency, hypopituitarism and Cushing syndrome.

-Complications of obesity
+C. Complications of obesity

-The complications of obesity can be classified into psychosocial and medical problems.
+There are two groups of obesity-related complications: psychosocial and medical problems.